lastlaugher/scorematchbot/README.md

 ### Score!
 Match APK
 - Currently, it can't be found in Google Play.
 From googling, you can find the APK file.
 - Install the downloaded APK in Memu
+### smbot
+- Download this code repository and unzip

 ## Usage
-- Run `Score!
+1. Run `Score!
 Match` application in Menu
-- (Optional) Log in with Facebook account if needed
+2. (Optional) Log in with Facebook account if needed
-- Run `smbot.exe`
+3. Run `smbot.exe` in the unzipped directory